terryaney/KatApp/scripts/readme.md

 <!--
-    To add to this sample, below is a complex version performing the same way where the model is manually constructed (including the type row and the Array<ITabDefRow> rows property) where the type row is not part of the RBLe Framework results -->
+    To add to this sample, below is a complex version performing the same way where the model is manually constructed (including the type row and the Array<ITabDefRow> rows property) where the type row is not part of the RBLe Framework results.

+    Additionally, it shows the syntax for making a javascript getter for the rows property.
+-->
 <div v-ka-template="{
     name: 'notice-type1',